Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Utah is one of the most spectacular outdoor travel states in the United States.
 One trip can focus on the famous Mighty Five national parks.
 Another can center on Moab, red rock scenery, off-road adventure, and desert sunsets.
 A completely different Utah vacation can include Salt Lake City, Park City, alpine lakes, ski resorts, and mountain towns.

-That variety makes Utah a strong choice for families, couples, road trippers, photographers, national park lovers, hikers, and travelers who want a dramatic western USA vacation.
+Utah is a strong choice for families, couples, road trippers, photographers, national park lovers, hikers, skiers, and travelers who want a dramatic western USA vacation.

 Who Utah Is Best For